Visualizing¶

 plt.legend();

-, we might use color to represent another quantity.
+Or, if we're focusing primarily on one Population, we might use color to represent another quantity.
 In the plot below, we can see that while stellar brightness at Earth (size) generally increases toward closer distances, stars with cooler stellar effective temperatures (color) have lower intrinsic luminosities and therefore appear less bright, even at nearby distances.

 bubble = vi.BubbleMap(xaxis=distance, yaxis=radius, size=brightness, color=teff)